Stereotypes of French people

 Stereotypes of French people include real or imagined characteristics of the French people used by people who see the French people as a single and homogeneous group.
 French stereotypes are common beliefs among those expressing anti-French sentiment.

 There exist stereotypes of French people amongst themselves depending on the region.

-England
+United Kingdom

 Stereotypes of the French by the British people, especially the English people, have existed for centuries.
-This is in part due to the many Anglo-French Wars (1193-1815).
+This is in part due to the many Anglo-French Wars (1193–1815).

 United States

 Americans view the French as effeminate and cowardly.
-Francophobia and xenophobic sentiments towards the French have been an established part of the Culture of the United States.
-The French also have a reputation for being cheap or 'radin' in French, often because they refuse to tip.
-They tend to spend less on food, clothes and cars compared to most Americans.
+Francophobia and xenophobic sentiments towards the French have been an established part of the culture of the United States.
+The French have a reputation for tipping poorly.

 Common stereotypes

 Culinary

+French cuisine is a major part of French culture, and French food is often regarded as among the best in the world, with The Guardian stating "a really fine French dish represents one of the undisputed pinnacles of human cultural achievement."

 The French are commonly regarded to enjoy eating cheese, snails, frog legs, and plenty of bread, particularly baguettes and croissants.
 The French are also known for their fondness for wine.